ubccpsc/310/resources/other/git.md

 ## Moving work to a new branch

 When you commit work it will be on whatever branch you have checked out in your repo (`main` by default).
 After making some local commits, but before pushing, you can move these commits to a new branch.
-This can be helpful especailly if branch protection is enabled on your repository as you will be unable to `git push` to main in this case.
+This can be helpful especially if branch protection is enabled on your repository as you will be unable to `git push` to main in this case.

 `git checkout -b <branchName>`